 Practice Guidelines assist health care providers and members make decisions about screening, prevention, or treatment of a specific health condition.
 They do not replace the provider’s advice and instructions, and they are not meant for all members.
-This website lists various practice guidelines here.
-They written in an effort to:
+Practice Guidelines are written to:

 - Improve the quality of care